-Yield on issuance date including the effects of discounts on the notes.
-(1) (2)
+(1) Yield on issuance date including the effects of discounts on the notes.

-No principal amounts are due prior to maturity.
+(2) No principal amounts are due prior to maturity.

-Our unsecured senior notes are redeemable at our option, in whole or in part, at a redemption price equal to the greater of (i) 100% of their principal amount or (ii) the sum of the present value of the remaining scheduled payments of principal and interest discounted at a rate equal to the yield on U.S. Treasury securities with a comparable maturity plus 35 basis points (or 25 basis points in the case of the \$250 million of notes that mature on June 1, 2015, 40 basis points in the case of the \$700 million of notes that mature on November 15, 2020), in each case plus accrued and unpaid interest to the redemption date.
-The indenture under which our senior unsecured notes were issued contains restrictions on incurring debt and using our assets as security in other financing transactions and other customary financial and other covenants, including (1) a leverage ratio of 1.5, and (4) unencumbered asset value to be no less than 150% of our unsecured debt.
-As of June 30, 2010, we believe we were in compliance with each of these financial restrictions and requirements.
+Our unsecured senior notes are redeemable at our option, in whole or in part, at a redemption price equal to the greater of (i) 100% of their principal amount or (ii) the sum of the present value of the remaining scheduled payments of principal and interest discounted at a rate equal to the yield on U.S. Treasury securities with a comparable maturity plus 35 basis points (or 25 basis points in the case of the \$250 million of notes that mature on June 1, 2015, 40 basis points in the case of the \$700 million of notes that mature on October 15, 2019 and 30 basis points in the case of the \$700 million of notes that mature on November 15, 2020), in each case plus accrued and unpaid interest to the redemption date.
+The indenture under which our unsecured senior notes were issued contains restrictions on incurring debt and using our assets as security in other financing transactions and other customary financial and other covenants, including (1) a leverage ratio not to exceed 60%, (2) a secured debt leverage ratio not to exceed 50%, (3) an interest coverage ratio of 1.5, and (4) unencumbered asset value to be no less than 150% of our unsecured debt.
+As of September 30, 2010, we believe we were in compliance with each of these financial restrictions and requirements.